EEGNet: A Compact Convolutional Network for EEG-based Brain-Computer Interfaces: Materials and Methods

 \subsubsection{Dataset 1: P300 Event-Related Potential (P300)}

 The P300 event-related potential is a stereotyped neural response to novel visual stimuli \cite{Polich2007}.
-It is most commonly elicited with the visual oddball paradigm, where participants are shown repetitive ``nontarget'' visual stimuli that are interspersed with infrequent ``target'' stimuli at a fixed presentation rate (for example, 1 Hz).
-Observed over the parietal cortex, the P300 waveform is a large positive deflection of electrical activity observed approximately 300 ms post stimulus onset, the strength of the observed deflection being inversely proportional to the frequency of observed targets.
+It is commonly elicited with the visual oddball paradigm, where participants are shown repetitive ``non-target'' visual stimuli that are interspersed with infrequent ``target'' stimuli at a fixed presentation rate (for example, 1 Hz).
+Observed over the parietal cortex, the P300 waveform is a large positive deflection of electrical activity observed approximately 300 ms post stimulus onset, the strength of the observed deflection being inversely proportional to the frequency of the target stimuli.
 The P300 ERP is one of the strongest neural signatures observable by EEG, especially when targets are presented infrequently \cite{Polich2007}.
 When the image presentation rate increases to 2 Hz or more, it is commonly referred to as rapid serial visual presentation (RSVP), which has been used to develop BCIs for large image database triage \cite{Sajda2010, Marathe2016, Waytowich2016b}.

-The EEG data used here were previously described in \cite{Marathe2016}; a brief description is given below.
+The EEG data used here have been previously described in \cite{Marathe2016}; a brief description is given below.
 18 participants volunteered for an RSVP BCI study.
-Participants were shown images of natural scenery at 2 Hz rate, with images either containing a vehicle or person (target), or with no vehicle or person present (nontarget).
-The target/nontarget ratio was $20\%/80\%$.
+Participants were shown images of natural scenery at 2 Hz rate, with images either containing a vehicle or person (target), or with no vehicle or person present (non-target).
+Participants were instructed to press a button with their dominant hand when a target image was shown.
+The target/non-target ratio was $20\%/80\%$.
 Data from 3 participants were excluded from the analysis due to excessive artifacts and/or noise within the EEG data.
 Data from the remaining 15 participants (9 male and 14 right-handed) who ranged in age from 18 to 57 years (mean age 39.5 years) were further analyzed.
 EEG recordings were digitally sampled at 512 Hz from 64 scalp electrodes arranged in a 10-10 montage using a BioSemi Active Two system (Amsterdam, The Netherlands).
-Continuous EEG data were referenced offline to the average of the left and right earlobes, digitally bandpass filtered to 1-40 Hz and downsampled to 128 Hz.
-Because of the class imbalance between target and nontarget trials, nontarget trials were randomly downselected to match the number of target trials.
-EEG trials of target and nontarget conditions were extracted at $[0, 1]$ seconds post stimulus onset, and used for a two-class classification.
+Continuous EEG data were referenced offline to the average of the left and right earlobes, digitally bandpass filtered, using an FIR filter implemented in EEGLAB \cite{Delorme2004}, to 1-40 Hz and downsampled to 128 Hz.
+EEG trials of target and non-target conditions were extracted at $[0, 1]s$ post stimulus onset, and used for a two-class classification.